Conrad Black: Marriages

 Black's first marriage was in 1978 to Joanna Hishon of Montreal, who worked as a secretary in his and his brother Montegu's brokerage office.
 The couple had two sons and a daughter.
 They separated in 1991.
-Their divorce was finalized in 1992; that same year Black married British-born Jewish-Canadian journalist Barbara Amiel with whom he was having an affair.
+Their divorce was finalized in 1992; that same year Black married British-born Jewish-Canadian journalist Barbara Amiel.
 Black described Amiel, in the first volume of his autobiography as "beautiful, brilliant, ideologically a robust spirit" and "chic, humorous and preternaturally sexy".
 Courtroom evidence revealed that the couple exchanged over 11,000 emails.

 Religion

 "My family", Black wrote in 2009, "was divided between atheism and agnosticism, and I followed rather unthinkingly and inactively in those paths into my twenties."
 By his early thirties he "no longer had any confidence in the non-existence of God".
 Thereafter, he "approached Rome at a snail's pace", and began to study the writings of Roman Catholic thinkers such as St. Augustine, Thomas Aquinas, Cardinal Newman, and Jacques Maritain.
 Having accepted the possibility of miracles and thus of the Resurrection of Christ, Black was received into the Roman Catholic Church on 18 June 1986 by Gerald Emmett Cardinal Carter, Archbishop of Toronto, at the cardinal's official residence.
 He had a dispensation to receive the sacraments of the Roman Catholic Church, from Cardinals Léger and Carter, starting in 1974.

 Black developed a close friendship with Cardinal Carter and relied on him as a spiritual advisor.
 On Carter's death, Black wrote:

 In 2001, Black was invested as a Knight Commander of the Order of St. Gregory the Great, a Papal order of chivalry awarded by Pope John Paul II and delivered by Cardinals Carter and Aloysius Ambrozic.
 He has written that his faith helped him endure his imprisonment in the United States.
 Black is also a major shareholder in The Catholic Herald, and was the vice-president of Léger's charity from 1972 to 1990.